 HAS Dark Site Observatory: The HAS Dark Site Observatory is located 80 miles west of Houston in the dark skies of Columbus, Tx.
 An online orientation is required that gives you access to observing pads with nearby electricity, picnic and camping areas, restroom and shower facilities, and separate bunkhouse rooms for men, women, and families.
 No scope?
 Reserve one of the loaner telescopes housed onsite.
 Experienced members are also candidates to take training on the permanently mounted telescopes of the HAS Observatory.
 This is astronomy heaven close to home.

 On a personal note, I hope you find membership in the Houston Astronomical Society as rewarding as I have.
 It didn’t “take” for me the first time I joined.
-While it was easy to join, it wasn’t always easy to connect.
-Years later I gave it another try, this time becoming active thanks to some very welcoming members.
+While it was easy to join, and the folks were friendly, it wasn’t always easy to connect.
+Years later I gave it another try, this time becoming active.
+With email and a website, it became easy to keep in touch with some very welcoming members.
 If you aren’t finding your place within HAS, I hope you’ll let me know.
 If astronomy is your thing, HAS is the place.
 We’ll help you connect.

 Rene Scandone Gedaly